tirzah2/voicegen/README.md

 # Note
 If you select a token and create a voice sound, remember that you need to have a voice with the same name of the token in Elevenlabs.io.
 The module will try to save that voice in a subfolder named like the token.
 It's good practice to re-create those folders in advance.
+If you don't want to name an elevenlabs voice like one of your token, you can use tagger to tag the token and choose a different voice using the formato voice:voicename this works only on pc tokens.
+example: Otto doesn't have a voicename called Otto on elevenlabs, but i want to assign him a voice called Sam.
+I tag Otto with voice:Sam

 ### Creating Token Effects